This blog post was updated on April 21, 2021.

 Arguably the best hike in the Delaware Water Gap, the Mount Tammany Loop Trail is short (only 3 miles) and very, very beautiful.
 It’s in the heart of the Delaware Water Gap, and hikers will frequently bring along their swimwear to take a dip in the watering hole.
 The hike takes about 4 hours, and features a beautiful view of Pennsylvania and the valley below.
 During the summer, this area can become quite crowded, so it’s best to arrive early to ensure you get parking.
 The trail is filled with dogs, smiling visitors, and is known by locals for being extremely pleasant.
-If you’re trying to gauge how physically prepared you are for the upcoming Northeastern hiking season, this is a great place to start.
+So, if you’re trying to gauge how physically prepared you are for the upcoming Northeastern hiking season, this is a great place to start!

 Bear Meadows, Pennsylvania

 Bear Meadows Trail is perfect for beginners no matter the season, and a perfect destination if you manage to find some cheap flights in May.
 The ground is sprawling and quite flat, and the trails are well-defined and groomed.
 Despite this, the trail remains very quiet and rarely gets busy.
 For those who are trying out new gear or want to experience winter hikes for the first time, this is the place to start.
 The trail length is about 4 miles and has around 1,000 feet of elevation.
 For cardio hikers, it’s a great run up and down, and, since the trails are usually manageable, the risk of getting injured is low.
 Because the trail remains on the “down-low,” spring visitors can see plenty of wildlife and lovely blooming flowers.